Thank you for reading our post, please rate this article at the end.

 - If the GCWR exceeds 26,000 pounds and if the GVWR of the towed unit(s) is greater than 10,000 pounds, then you are required to have a Class A license.

-- If the GCWR exceeds 26,000 and if the power unit is rated over 26,000 but the towed vehicle is 10,000 pounds or less, then you are required to have a Class B license.
+- If the GCWR exceeds 26,000 and the power unit is rated over 26,000, but the towed vehicle weighs 10,000 pounds or less, you are required to have a Class B license.

 The main difference between these license classes is that you are required to have a Class A license if you tow a vehicle with a GVWR of over 10,000 pounds.
 If the GVWR of the vehicle towed is 10,000 pounds or less, you need a Class B license.

-One thing to keep in mind is that some states’ description of driver’s license requirements is very ambiguous, so we’d advise you to contact your local Department of Motor Vehicles to make sure that there aren’t any uncertainties in regard to regulations.
+One thing to keep in mind is that some states’ descriptions of driver’s license requirements are very ambiguous, so we’d advise you to contact your local Department of Motor Vehicles to ensure there are no uncertainties regarding the regulations.

 What if you don’t want to get any special licenses?